-The Class 1M-1, Class 1M-1H, Class 1M-2A, Class 1M-AH, Class 1M-2B, Class 1M-BH, Class 1M-2C and Class 1M-CH Reference Tranches (each, a "Mezzanine Reference Tranche" and collectively referred to as the

-"Mezzanine Reference Tranches").
 Junior Reference Tranches The Class 1B-1A, Class 1B-AH, Class 1B-1B, Class 1B-BH, Class 1B-2, Class 1B-2H and Class 1B-3H Reference Tranches (each, a "Junior Reference Tranche" and together referred to as the "Junior Reference Tranches").
-Reporting Period for Hypothetical Structure For any Payment Date and for purposes of making calculations with respect to the hypothetical structure and the Reference Tranches, the reporting period (each, a "Reporting Period") will be the second calendar month preceding the month of such Payment Date.
+Reporting Period for Hypothetical Structure For any Payment Date and for purposes of making

+For any Payment Date and for purposes of making calculations with respect to the hypothetical structure and the Reference Tranches, the reporting period (each, a "Reporting Period") will be the second calendar month preceding the month of such Payment Date.
 For any Payment Date, the delinquency status of each Reference Obligation will be determined as of close of business on the last day of the related Reporting Period.
-For example, the Reporting Period for an April Payment Date is the preceding February, and determinations of the delinquency status of the Reference Obligations relative to the April Payment Date are made as of the preceding February 28.
+For example, the Reporting Period for a June Payment Date is the preceding April, and determinations of the delinquency status of the Reference Obligations relative to the June Payment Date are made as of the preceding April 30.